-The School of Diplomacy and the College of Communication and the Arts offer a dual degree program that combines the M.A. in Diplomacy and International Relations with the M.A. in Strategic Communication.
+The School of Diplomacy and the College of Communication and the Arts offer a joint degree program that combines the M.A. in Diplomacy and International Relations with the M.A. in Communication.
 The program brings together advanced skills in communication with in-depth knowledge of international relations to prepare professionals to meet the challenges of corporate and public communication in an increasingly complex global environment.

 Diplomacy and International Relations Component (21 credits)